 TBID Expansion & Renewal

-The City Council is conducting a public hearing on the proposal to renew and expand the Tourism Business Improvement District (TBID) city-wide.
+On May 13, 2019, the City Council approved the renewal and expansion of the Tourism Business Improvement District (TBID) city-wide.

 TBIDs were created by the legislature to provide a local funding source to promote tourism and recruit visitors, meetings, conferences and events.